 Along the trail, there are 9 interpretive stops where you can learn about the natural and cultural history of Habitat on an hour-long interpretive tour.
-The audio tour can be downloaded on to your own audio player, on an audio player you can borrow, or by phone or app.
+The audio tour can be downloaded onto your own audio player, on an audio player you can borrow, or by phone or app.
 Each narrated stop along the trail is marked on a signpost with the stop name and number in block print and Braille.

-Facing the Welcome Sign at stop 1, walk 23 feet to the rope-guide that leads to Stop 2, located at the community garden gate.
+To get to stop 2, walk 23 feet past the Stop I Welcome Sign until you reach a rope-guide.
 This is the only segment of the trail with a post and rope guide.
-Proceed down the trail 115 feet, along the rope guide to the garden entrance, stop 2.
+Proceed down the trail II5 feet, along the rope guide, to the community garden entrance, stop 2.

-Stop 2: Community Garden and Solar Array
+2 Community Garden and Solar Array

-Here on the right is our community garden, a fenced in area with many small garden plots and a solar array.
+Here on the right is our community garden, a fenced-in area with many small garden plots and a solar array.
 Most of the plots are rented to Mass Audubon members who grow an assortment of vegetables, flowers, herbs, and berries for themselves and their families and friends.